SoundScapeRenderer/ssr/doc/manual/installation.rst

 Building from Source
 ____________________

-The following is an overview on how to set up the build environment for SSR on Mac OS X.
+The following is an overview on how to set up the build environment for SSR on macOS.

 What to install first?
 ~~~~~~~~~~~~~~~~~~~~~~